-10.Mass Gatherings
+11. Mass Gatherings

 Mass Gathering may consist of a number of elements that require planning, appropriate staffing, and monitoring by Rocky Vista University officials.
 Gathering may be athletic events, concerts, commencement ceremonies, or 1st amendment demonstrations.
-DPSS and the Santa Clara/Ivins Police Department needs to be notified of large gathering of individuals on or around campus in order to properly monitor those crowds and provide the appropriate sustenance.
-DPSS can be notified at 435-222-1300 (1300 from a Campus phone).
-The Santa Clara/Ivins Police Department can be reached by calling 911.
+DPSS and the Parker Police Department needs to be notified of large gathering of individuals on or around campus in order to properly monitor those crowds and provide the appropriate sustenance.
+DPSS can be notified at 720-875-2892 or (2892 from a Campus phone).
+The Parker Police Department can be reached by calling 911.